mattermost/docs/source/process/asset-guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Representative art appears in the right side of the asset.
-2. Screenshot of a feature in action is most preferred (see guidelines for `Feature Screenshot`_ here).
+2. Screenshot of a feature in action is most preferred (see guidelines for `Feature Screenshot`_ and `Screenshot Development of Mattermost User Interface`_.
 3. If no feature screenshot is available, take a screenshot of a well-formatted "README" file or of feature code with the word "Mattermost".
 If using a "README" file, ensure the screenshot doesn't highlight spelling or capitalization errors.
 4. Change the color of the background based on the color of the screenshot.
 If the screenshot is light, use a dark background.
 If the screenshot is dark, use a light background.
 5. Screenshot should not take up more than 40% of the banner width.